Pneumococcal Vaccine

 • Diabetes mellitus

-• Administering one dose of PPSV23 (if not already given earlier in childhood).
+• Administering 1 dose of PPSV23 (if not already given earlier in childhood).

 CDC advises pneumococcal vaccination for adults 19-64 years old with certain chronic medical diseases or high-risk factors: